Jciel/cathedral/README.md

 ##### __list/simple-list/chunk__
 Divides a list into parts of the same size as the one received as a parameter.
+If the size is negative, the list values are reversed.

 ###### Parameters
 ``integer`` : ``size`` : Size of the resulting sublists.